 Zhang Yimou choreographs fighting bodies that turn every action into the purest calligraphy

-If it isn’t obvious yet, one ought to know that flying is commonplace in Chinese cinema.
-But if it’s obvious enough, then one ought to know that it certainly isn’t in its exclusive domain.
+It’s obvious, flying is commonplace in Chinese cinema but certainly isn’t its exclusive domain.
 The acrobatics witnessed in the Matrix, where Trinity seems to stand in the air like a black angel has been an international trend.
 We can also witness gravity-defying stunts in “Tiger & Dragon” where the action choreographer Yuen Wo Ping has us rubbing our eyes in every fight scene.

 Since the influx of Chinese movies in the mainstream, the action dramaturgy of Hollywood seems to be enriched by the slightly complicated grammar of Asian martial arts.
 This is most notable in Chinese director Zhang Yimou success in “Hero”, where he has amazed our eyes not only by choreography of the fighting bodies, but by images of action that can only come from the purest form of calligraphy.

 The heart wants what it wants

 Maggie Cheung once said that while reading the screenplay of “Hero,” she always cried, but did not feel the same when watching the film.
 She blamed Zhang’s rigid visual concept that drove the drama out of all the characters and into the scenery.
 You could answer her with an old Hollywood saying: Action is character!
 And yet, Zhang had his own way of dealing with it by regularly dragging the ground from under his feet because his stories had at least a double ending.
 The House of Flying Daggers does not veer away from this direction.
 The story is not that complicated, but their destinies are still doomed, because again and again those loyal to the emperor turn out to be spies and rebels among imperial soldiers.
 Everything is a well-arranged game in which it’s all about proving that the heart always wins, for better or for worse.